-Types of Blood and Marrow Transplantation
+Types of Blood and Marrow Transplants

-Autologous Blood and Marrow Transplantation
+Autologous Blood and Marrow Transplants

-Most transplantations performed at NYU Langone are autologous, meaning doctors use your own stem cells or bone marrow.
+Most transplants performed at NYU Langone are autologous, meaning doctors use your own stem cells or bone marrow.
 In these procedures, healthy stem cells are removed from your peripheral blood or marrow before you begin treatment with chemotherapy or radiation therapy, as these treatments may damage stem cells.
 The harvested stem cells are then cryopreserved, which means they are processed and preserved in a freezer.

 When your cancer treatment, or conditioning regimen involving chemotherapy or radiation therapy, is finished, the stem cells are thawed and given back to your body, so it can resume its job of creating healthy blood cells.

-Allogeneic Blood and Marrow Transplantation
+Allogeneic Blood and Marrow Transplants

 Other times, a nonmyeloablative regimen, which may also be called a mini-transplant, is used.
 During this treatment, chemotherapy, with or without the use of radiation therapy, is used to destroy some but not all of the diseased marrow, with the intention that the donor cells can destroy the remaining disease.

-Besides bone marrow, allogeneic transplantation can also be performed using stem cells from a donor’s circulating blood, also known as peripheral blood, or a donor’s umbilical cord blood.
+Besides bone marrow, allogeneic transplants can also be performed using stem cells from a donor’s circulating blood, also known as peripheral blood, or a donor’s umbilical cord blood.
 To be considered a close match, a donor’s cells must have similar genetic markers to yours.
 Genetic markers are proteins found in the body that, when shared between two people, reduce the chance of your body rejecting the donor cells.
 For this reason, siblings or matched related donors are often good candidates because they offer some identical genetic material from their parents.

 If no family member is a close match, our team searches for a donor, also called a matched unrelated donor, through the National Marrow Donor Program, which has a list of potential donors in the country and around the world.
 When a donor is found, we conduct medical tests to assure his or her health and willingness to participate.